CoflnetAddon/SkyblockMod/README.md

 # SkyblockMod
-A frontend for sky.coflnet.com inside minecraft
+A addon for sky.coflnet.com inside minecraft